Ontario reports fewer than 500 new COVID-19 cases for 2nd straight day | Globalnews.ca

 Officials have listed breakdown data for the new VOCs (variants of concern) detected so far in the province which consists of:

-“Alpha” the B.1.1.7 VOC (first detected in the United Kingdom): 146,465 variant cases, which is up by four since the previous day.
+“Alpha” the B.1.1.7 VOC (first detected in the United Kingdom): 146,479 variant cases, which is up by two since the previous day.
 This strain dominated Ontario’s third wave.

-“Gamma” the P.1 VOC (first detected in Brazil): 5,228 variant cases, which one case was removed since the previous day.
+“Gamma” the P.1 VOC (first detected in Brazil): 5,229 variant cases, which is unchanged since the previous day.

 NOTE: It takes several days for positive COVID-19 tests to be re-examined for the exact variant.
 Therefore, there may be more variant cases than overall cases in daily reporting.